tildetown/rodo/README.md

 **Caution: Changing the `config.rkt` file should be done at your own risk as it may break rodo's functionality**

-Right now, the configurations can be found in the `config.rkt file`.
-Settings, such as the program name, directory, and the filename of the todo list file can be changed.
+Settings such as the program name, directory, and the filename of the todo list file can be changed by editing the `config.rkt` file.

 # Todos